ChantelleKerr/WeatherApp/README.md

 ## Get your API Key
-go to the [Open Weather Map Website](https://openweathermap.org/api) follow the sign up prompts to get your free API key
+go to the [Open Weather Map Website](https://openweathermap.org/api) and follow the sign up prompts to get your free API key

 ## Add key to project
 Locate the WeatherAPI.cs file under Models and replace the API_KEY string to your key